-Now, I will set aside my feelings of personal and professional offence and, what gives the appearance of questionable managerial and ethical judgment in the matter of censoring my presentation.
+Now I will set aside the issue of personal and professional offence toward me, and apparently to many others, due to ELA's lack of professionalism and questionable managerial and ethical judgment in the matter of censoring my presentation.

 I here address three matters: First, my view of the absurd industry-wide defense claiming the innocence of the leasing companies involved in the Norvergence scheme.
 I will discuss (and include) the revelatory text in a Norvergence and leasing companies "program partnership" contract only recently found through litigation discovery.
-This document provides, for everyone, except Norvergence and leasing companies employees directly involved who already knew, a window for seeing what leasing companies negotiated and agreed to in advance of any lessees.
-Secondly, I will discuss the exposures and consequences of facts, and accounting and insurance questions, I believe the leasing companies now face.
-The third matter, involves my recommendations that possibly may assist ELA and its members in avoiding future Norvergence scandals.
+This document provides, for everyone, except Norvergence and leasing companies employees directly involved who already knew, a window for seeing what leasing companies negotiated and agreed to in advance of any lessees; second, the exposures and consequences of facts, and accounting and insurance questions, I believe the leasing companies now face; and third, my recommendations that possibly may assist you and your members in avoiding future Norvergence scandals.